enmasseio/babble/README.md

 ![plan a meeting](https://raw.github.com/josdejong/babble/master/img/plan_a_meeting.jpg)

-The scenario is coded as:
+The scenario can be coded as follows.
+Note that the implementations of the control flow blocks are separated from the flow itself.

 ```js
 var babble = require('babble');